Die Gazette

 Die Gazette (English: The Gazette) is a political culture magazine from Munich.
 It has appeared online since 1998 and printed since 2004.

-It is published by Fritz R. Glunk.The printed edition included 6,800 copies in 2014 according to publisher.
+It was published by Fritz R. Glunk from 1998 to 2014.
+The printed edition included 6,800 copies in 2014, according to the publisher.

-Its authors of Die Gazette include, Carl Amery, Giscard d'Estaing, Rita Süssmuth, Uri Avnery, Christian Ude and Seyran Ates.
+The authors of Die Gazette include Carl Amery, Giscard d'Estaing, Rita Süssmuth, Uri Avnery, Christian Ude and Seyran Ates.